-- 1. All migrant workers and members of their families shall have the right to receive any medical care that is urgently required for the preservation of their life or the avoidance of irreparable harm to their health on the basis of equivalence with the nationals of the State concerned. - 2.
-Such emergency medical care shall not be refused to them by reason of any irregularity in their situation or that of their parents with regard to stay or employment.
+- 1. Migrant workers and members of their families shall have the right to receive any medical care that is urgently required for the preservation of their life or the avoidance of irreparable harm to their health on the basis of equivalence with the nationals of the State concerned. - 2.
+Such emergency medical care shall not be refused to them by reason of any irregularity in their situation or that of their spouse or parents with regard to stay or employment.

-Children of all migrant workers shall have the basic right of access to education on the basis of equivalence with nationals of the State concerned.
-Access by children of any migrant worker to public pre-school educational institutions or schools shall not be refused or limited by reason of the irregular situation with respect to stay or employment of either parent or by reason of the irregularity of their own stay in the State of employment.
+Children of migrant workers shall have the basic right of access to education on the basis of equivalence with nationals of the State concerned.
+Access by children of migrant workers to public pre-school educational institutions or schools shall not be refused or limited by reason of the irregular situation with respect to stay or employment of either parent or by reason of the irregularity of their own stay in the State of employment.

-Children of all migrant workers shall have the right to a name, to registration of birth and to a nationality.
+Children of migrant workers shall have the right to a name, to registration of birth and to a nationality.

-- 1. States Parties shall ensure respect for the cultural identity of all migrant workers and members of their families and shall not prevent them from maintaining their cultural links with their country of origin. - 2.
-States may take appropriate measures to assist and encourage efforts in this respect.
+- 1. States Parties shall ensure respect for the cultural identity of migrant workers and members of their families and shall not prevent them from maintaining their cultural links with their country of origin. - 2.
+States Parties may take appropriate measures to assist and encourage efforts in this respect.

-Upon the termination of their stay in the State of employment, all migrant workers and members of their families shall have the right to transfer their earnings and savings and, in accordance with the applicable legislation of the States concerned, their personal effects and belongings.
+Upon the termination of their stay in the State of employment, migrant workers and members of their families shall have the right to transfer their earnings and savings and, in accordance with the applicable legislation of the States concerned, their personal effects and belongings.

-1. Migrant workers and members of their families shall have the right to be informed by the State of origin, the State of employment or the State of transit as the case may be concerning:

-- (a) Their rights arising out of the present Convention; - (b) The conditions of admission, their rights and obligations under the law and practice of the State concerned and such other matters as will enable them to comply with administrative or other formalities in that State. - 2.
-Each State Party shall take all measures it deems appropriate to disseminate the said information or to ensure that it is provided by employers, trade unions or other appropriate bodies or institutions.
-As appropriate, it shall co-operate with other States concerned. - 3.
+- 1. Migrant workers and members of their families shall have the right to be informed by the State of origin, the State of employment or the State of transit as the case may be concerning: - (a) Their rights arising out of the present Convention; - (b) The conditions of admission, their rights and obligations under the law and practice of the State concerned and such other matters as will enable them to comply with administrative or other formalities in that State. - 2.
+States Parties shall take all measures they deem appropriate to disseminate the said information or to ensure that it is provided by employers, trade unions or other appropriate bodies or institutions.
+As appropriate, they shall co-operate with other States concerned. - 3.
 Such adequate information shall be provided upon request to migrant workers and members of their families, free of charge, and, as far as possible, in a language they are able to understand.

-None of the provisions of this part of the present Convention shall have the effect of relieving migrant workers and the members of their families from either the obligation to comply with the laws and regulations of any State of transit and the State of employment or the obligation to respect the cultural identity of the inhabitants of such States.
+None of the provisions in this part of the present Convention shall have the effect of relieving migrant workers and the members of their families from either the obligation to comply with the laws and regulations of any State of transit and the State of employment or the obligation to respect the cultural identity of the inhabitants of such States.

-Nothing in this part of the present Convention shall be interpreted as implying the regularization of the situation of a migrant worker or a member of his or her family who is non-documented or in an irregular situation or any right to such regularization of his or her situation, nor shall it prejudice the measures intended to ensure sound and equitable conditions for international migration as provided in part VI.
+None of the provisions in this part of the present Convention shall be interpreted as implying the regularization of the situation of migrant workers or members of their families who are non-documented or in an irregular situation or any right to such regularization of their situation, nor shall it prejudice the measures intended to ensure sound and equitable conditions for international migration as provided in part VI of the present Convention.